Nudity in religion: Spiritual basis

-In the spiritual aspect of Hinduism nudity symbolizes renunciation ('tyaga' in Hindi) of the highest type.
-A nude person or deity (for example Kali is a nude deity) denotes one who is devoid of Maya or attachment to the body and one who is an embodiment of infinity.
+In the spiritual aspect of Hinduism nudity symbolises renunciation of the highest type.
+A nude person or deity (for example, some depictions of Kali) denotes one who is devoid of maya or attachment to the body and one who is an embodiment of infinity.
 Trailanga Swami, the famous nude saint of India, had given an explanation for nudity in religion in the following words, "Lahiri Mahasaya is like a divine kitten, remaining wherever the Cosmic Mother has placed him.
 While dutifully playing the part of a worldly man, he has received that perfect Self-realization which I have sought by renouncing everything – even my loincloth!"

 Material basis

-In comparison in the material aspect nudity is considered an art.
+In comparison, in the material aspect nudity is considered an art.
 This view is supported by Sri Aurobindo in his book The Renaissance in India.
 He says about Hinduism in the book – "Its spiritual extremism could not prevent it from fathoming through a long era the life of the senses and its enjoyments, and there too it sought the utmost richness of sensuous detail and the depths and intensities of sensual experience.
 Yet it is notable that this pursuit of the most opposite extremes never resulted in disorder…"

 Extreme hedonists and materialists like the Charvakas are very candid with regard to pursuing of sensual pleasures.
 They say, "Marthakamaveva purusharthau" (Riches and pleasure is the summum bonum of life).
 There is another sloka in support of their view – "Anganalingananadijanyam sukhameva purusatha" (The sensual pleasure arising from the embrace of a woman and other objects is the highest good or end).
 For non-hedonists pursuing kama (sensual pleasures) accompanied with dharma (virtue) can be the highest ideal or goal in life.
 There is nothing wrong in it.